 Cincinnati Choral Academy

 A collaborative program brought to you by: The Cincinnati Children’s Choir, Cincinnati May Festival , and Vocal Arts Ensemble (VAE).
-With generous support provided by: Ohio Arts Council, The Andrew Jergens Foundation, The Ladislas and Vilma Segoe Family Foundation, The Nellie Leaman Taft Foundation, & The Louise Dieterle Nippert Musical Arts Fund.
+With generous support provided by: Ohio Arts Council, The Corbett May Festival Fund, The Andrew Jergens Foundation, The Ladislas and Vilma Segoe Family Foundation, The Nellie Leaman Taft Foundation, & The Louise Dieterle Nippert Musical Arts Fund.